GrammaTech/grammatech.github.io/prj/merge-resolver.md

 over source code.
 The developer can view the result in an intuitive and standard workflow, such as via the GitHub Checks API.

 In some cases, this approach is not sufficient to resolve merge conflicts.
-In this case, optionally,  MergeResolver can search the space of possible conflict resolutions until it finds one that passes the program's test suite.
+If desired, MergeResolver can next search the space of possible conflict resolutions until it finds one that passes the program's test suite.
 It can present this resolution to a developer for review and further modification.